danuw/blog/content/2020-12-20-dtdl-models-inheritance.md

 ## Convert to diagram

-Finally, visualise the converted diagram using some of the many options such as [mermaid-cli](https://github.com/mermaid-js/mermaid-cli), or one of the mainy previewing extensions in VS code for example.
-An easy one remains the [online editor at https://mermaid-js.github.io/mermaid-live-editor/](https://mermaid-js.github.io/mermaid-live-editor/), although I think the [npx version of the cli](https://github.com/mermaid-js/mermaid-cli#run-with-npx) (to install packages and execute on the fly), to create a transparent svg and/or complete the automation of getting your relashionships into a diagram, feels like a better long term option.
+Finally, visualise the converted diagram using some of the many options such as [mermaid-cli](https://github.com/mermaid-js/mermaid-cli), or one of the mainly previewing extensions in VS code for example.
+An easy one remains the [online editor at https://mermaid-js.github.io/mermaid-live-editor/](https://mermaid-js.github.io/mermaid-live-editor/).
+You can also use the npm package ([try npx version of the cli for a quick and clutter free test](https://github.com/mermaid-js/mermaid-cli#run-with-npx) to install packages and execute on the fly), to generate a transparent svg and/or complete the automation of getting your relationships into a diagram locally.

-# Finaly...
+# Finally...
 Whether you were asked, or you simply needed it for yourself, this should now give you a great way to document your models going forward.

 This is especially useful when you want to make some updates and refactor/refine models' inheritance and/or properties.